newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/search-licenses-employment-agency.md

 - - -
 ### Application Requirements
-* Criminal disclosure statement
+* Statement regarding applicant's criminal convictions, if any
-* Statements from two New Jersey citizens who know the applicant
+* Character statements from two New Jersey citizens who have known the applicant for at least five years
 * Applicable fees paid

 > **Once completed, you will have:**